lugg/react-exercise/README.md

 You'll be building a simple estimates page that our customers would use on lugg.com to better understand what they can expect to pay before requesting a Lugg.
 You'll find the `.sketch` file in the `/design` folder within this repo detailing the three steps of the estimate process.
 If you have any questions about how things should function please ask.

 - How you decide to do CSS with react is entirely your call.
 I've left all the css files from `create-react-app` intact but if CSS in JS is more your flavor then feel free to use that or any alternative.
+- Please do not hard code the estimates.
+You are expected to fetch the estimate data using Apollo.

 ### Setup